ethanJPope/FlappingBird/README.md

-To Play my game click the releases tab to the right then download the .exe file and run that file.
+To Play my game click the releases tab to the right then download the zip file and run the exe file.